 - θ is the rotation angle of the gaging mandrel.

-The voltage value of the displacement variation containing the error information is measured by eddy current sensors and signal converters.
+The voltage value of the displacement variation, which contains error information, is measured by eddy current sensors and signal converters.

-As shown in Figure 1, the displacement signals dx and dy detected by the two displacement transducers are respectively:
+As shown in Figure 1, the two displacement transducers detect displacement signals dx and dy, respectively.

 ｄｘ ＝ｅｃｏｓθ＋ｒｘ（α）＋Ｓｘ（θ） （１）